weigert/TinyFluid/README.md

 # PDE-Transport
-Finite-Volume based Navier-Stokes and General Transport Equation / Conservation Law Solver.
+Finite-Volume based Navier-Stokes and general Transport-Equation / Conservation-Law solver

+Originally written to solve fluid-dynamics problems to model physical-phenomena for procedural world generation.

+Blog article for this repository and why I made it: [Fluid-Dynamics for Procedural Climate Systems](weigert.vsos.ethz.ch)

+The **Wiki** for this project contains more information about the features, implementation, where to find more information on the various subjects, as well as the explanations of a number of example problems solved using this library.

-Written to be an understandable implementation of the SIMPLE / SIMPLEC algorithm in C++, based on the book Computational Methods for Fluid Dynamics by Ferziger and Peric.
+Written also to be an understandable implementation of the SIMPLE / SIMPLEC algorithm in C++, based on the book "Computational Methods for Fluid Dynamics" by Ferziger and Peric.
 Also implements the solution of the general transport equations (differential conservation laws / PDEs) for arbitrary sources and sinks, using numerical methods, in a legible manner.

-The **Wiki** for this project contains more information about the features, implementation, where to find more information on the various subjects, as well as the explanations of a number of example problems solved using this library.

 If you have questions or find something unclear, feel free to open an issue.

-Blog article for this repository and why I made it: [Fluid-Dynamics for Procedural Climate Systems](weigert.vsos.ethz.ch)

 ## Features
 ### CFD / Numerical Solver